poormansevo/backbone-memory-game/README.md

 This is a work in progress.

 Feel free to take it and do your thing with it.
+Send a pull request if you find some issues.
 Please give credit where credit is due if you use it somewhere else.

 <br />
 <br />